 1. Full-time (1.0 FTE) as an Instructional and/or Pupil Service Staff Member (Part-time Employees are Ineligible)

 2. Standard Certified (5-year renewable standard certificate) (Interim Certificates, Emergency Provisionals, and Alternative Authorizations are Ineligible)

-3. Employed as an instructional or pupil service staff (Administrators and Classified Staff are Ineligible)
+3. Employed as an instructional and/or pupil service staff (Administrators and Classified Staff are Ineligible)